Monday, September 14, 2020

 Gandalf’s angry response to Pippin seems ill-tempered and impolite, but it was understandable given the stress he felt from the dangers lurking in Moria, which would soon threaten the Fellowship along their perilous journey.

-Orcs attacks the Fellowship.
+Orcs attack the Fellowship.
 Following an intense battle, the adventurers fled, only to face off against a ferocious and deadly Balrog.

 Gandalf told the other members of the Fellowship to flee, while he attempted to single-handedly defeat the monster.